storybookjs/ember/MIGRATION.md

 #### SB Angular builder

 Since SB6.3, Storybook for Angular supports a builder configuration in your project's `angular.json`.
 This provides an Angular-style configuration for running and building your Storybook.
-Full documentation coming to the main documentation, but for now you can check out an example here:
+The full builder documentation will be shown in the [main documentation page](https://storybook.js.org/docs/angular) soon, but for now you can check out an example here:

 - `start-storybook`: https://github.com/storybookjs/storybook/blob/next/examples/angular-cli/angular.json#L78
 - `build-storybook`: https://github.com/storybookjs/storybook/blob/next/examples/angular-cli/angular.json#L86